Chris Pramas: Early career

-Pramas began his career in the game industry as a freelancer in 1993, contributing to games such as Mayfair Games' Underground, Pariah Press' Dangerous Prey supplement (1995), and Hogshead Publishing's The Dying of the Light (1995) Warhammer Fantasy Roleplay campaign.
+Pramas began his career in the game industry as a freelancer in 1993, contributing to games such as Underground from Mayfair Games, the supplement Dangerous Prey (1995) from Pariah Press for The Whispering Vault, and The Dying of the Light (1995) Warhammer Fantasy Roleplay campaign from Hogshead Publishing.
 He also contributed to the game Over the Edge.
-In early 1996, Pramas acquired The Whispering Vault rights from Mike Nystul and formed Ronin Publishing with his brother Jason Pramas and their mutual friend Neal Darcy; Jason Pramas left before long, and Ronin Publishing only successfully published The Book of Hunts (1997) before the rights to The Whispering Vault were transferred to another company.
-In August 1997, Pramas moved to Seattle, Washington, and made freelancing his full-time occupation.
-Pramas worked on Blood of the Valiant (1998), a Feng Shui sourcebook for Daedalus Games; when that company went out of business, Pramas instead got a license to publish the adventure, which became Ronin Publishing's second and final book.
+Pramas acquired the rights to The Whispering Vault from Mike Nystul in early 1996 and with his brother Jason Pramas and their friend Neal Darcy, they founded the company Ronin Publishing; Jason Pramas left before long, and Ronin Publishing only successfully published The Book of Hunts (1997) before the rights to The Whispering Vault were transferred to another company.
+Pramas moved to Seattle, Washington in August 1997, and made freelancing his full-time occupation.
+Pramas worked on the sourcebook Blood of the Valiant (1998) for Feng Shui to be published by Daedalus Games; when that company instead went out of business, Pramas acquired a license to publish his adventure, which became the second and final book published by Ronin Publishing.

 Wizards of the Coast

-Pramas accepted a job offer from Wizards of the Coast in March 1998.
-Working as an RPG designer for Wizards, he designed Dragon Fist, a wuxia-inspired version of AD&D, which was released as one of the company's first PDF releases in 1999.
-Pramas also contributed to several AD&D products and co-authored the Dark•Matter adventure The Final Church (2000), another PDF-only release.
-Pramas was then pulled into Wizards' new miniatures division as the creative designer for the Chainmail Miniatures Game (2001).
-Pramas designed the world for Chainmail, which he called the "Sundered Empire"; he originally intended this to be a standalone setting but management asked him to place the Sundered Empire in Greyhawk, so he made it into the subcontinent Western Oerik.
+Pramas accepted an offer of employment from Wizards of the Coast as an RPG designer in March 1998.
+Pramas designed the wuxia-inspired Dragon Fist, a variation of Advanced Dungeons & Dragons that was released in 1999 as one of the first PDF releases from the company.
+Pramas made contributions on several products for AD&D and co-wrote the PDF-only Dark•Matter adventure The Final Church (2000).
+Wizards created a miniatures division and made Pramas the creative designer on the Chainmail Miniatures Game (2001).
+Pramas created the "Sundered Empire" setting for Chainmail, which he intended to be a standalone setting but Wizards management wanted him to place the Sundered Empire in Greyhawk, so he made it into the subcontinent Western Oerik.

 Pramas' work for Dungeons & Dragons includes: Slavers (2000, with Sean K. Reynolds), Guide to Hell (1999), Apocalypse Stone (2000, with Jason Carl), Vortex of Madness (2000), as well as some work on the third edition Player's Handbook (2000) and Dungeon Master's Guide (2000).